Group files complaint with California bar association against John Eastman, lawyer who advised Trump on election challenges

 Eastman provided a preliminary response to the complaint by threatening a potential defamation lawsuit against the signatories and defended his various actions outlined in the complaint around Trump’s efforts to overturn the results of the 2020 election.

-“Is it now disbarrable offense to engage in political speech, first amendment protected?”
-Eastman said, addressing his remarks at the ‘Stop the Steal’ rally on Jan.
+“Is it now a disbarrable offense to engage in political speech, First Amendment protected?”
+Eastman said, addressing his remarks at the “Stop the Steal” rally on Jan.
 6 mentioned in the complaint.
-“These guys are going way out on a limb and it’s going to be very interesting to see the detail of the complaint, and how many causes of action I have for defamation.”
+“These guys are going way out on a limb, and it’s going to be very interesting to see the detail of the complaint, and how many causes of action I have for defamation.”

 The complaint makes the case that a lawyer dealing with the courts is not protected by the First Amendment.

-“A lawyer must avoid speech that is intentionally false or deceptive, that asserts or advances frivolous claims, or that knowingly assists the client in unlawful conduct,” the complaint says.
-It maintains that Eastman knew the claims were frivolous because by early December, Trump and his allies had lost more than 50 post election lawsuits.
+“A lawyer must avoid speech that is intentionally false or deceptive, . . . that asserts or advances frivolous claims, . . . or that knowingly assists the client in unlawful conduct,” the complaint says.
+It maintains that Eastman knew the claims were frivolous because by early December, Trump and his allies had lost more than 50 post-election lawsuits.

 “Mr. Eastman’s memoranda sought to justify a brazen power play by Mr. Trump that aimed to set aside the results of an election that had been repeatedly and authoritatively determined to be free and lawful, and to potentially install the loser of that election as a winner, based on nothing more than a false narrative that Mr. Trump had originally authored,” the complaints says.

+Lindsey Graham and Mike Lee personally vetted Trump’s fraud claims, new book says.
+They were unpersuaded.

 Citing reporting in a new book by Bob Woodward and Robert Costa of The Washington Post, the complaint describes Eastman’s role in the drama that began unfolding in December and ended Jan.
-6, including the first two-page memo that described six-steps to overturn the election and keep Trump in power.
+6, including the first two-page memo that described six steps to overturn the election and keep Trump in power.

 In numbered stages in a memo titled “January 6 scenario,” Eastman outlined how Pence, charged by the Constitution with counting electoral ballots, could have ignored results from seven states that tipped the presidency to Biden.